Podcast Starter Kit: 7 Things You Need in 2023

 7. The Proper Recording And Editing Software

-Whether on an Apple iPhone, Mac OS, Windows, or anything in between, recording and editing software will get the job done as long as you choose the right option.
+Whether on an Apple iPhone, Mac OS, Windows, or anything in between, recording and editing software will get the job done if you choose the right option.

 Some of the best podcast recording software to consider include Adobe Audition, Garageband (for Mac), Audacity, and more.